 This is a mastery-based course with no discussion forums.
 The course will be delivered in a fully online format.
 This course is non-facilitated, and is designed to be completed independently.
 It is self-paced, with an enrollment period of 60 days, which begins immediately upon confirmation of registration.
 A Help Forum is included in the course that will be carefully monitored by a full-time online facilitator.

-This course is designed for math teachers who want to supplement their lessons with real world applications.
+This course is designed for teachers of advanced math courses who want to supplement their lessons with real world applications.
 It outlines ideas that when used strategically, and at the appropriate times based on learners’ needs, will help students build their mathematical knowledge.
 It may also work to assist teachers in answering the question, “When are we ever going to use this?”

 The ideas presented in this course are not meant to be too difficult.
 To present a real world situation that leaves a portion of the class confused defeats the purpose.
 As teachers, we want the applications to be ones with which a large majority of the class understand and feel comfortable.
 In fact, from a student’s point of view, the question “When are we ever going to use this?” can probably be accomplished in one to two minutes.
 With that in mind, when teachers connect ideas to the real world, the goal is typically not mathematical rigor, but getting students to feel more connected to the math they are learning.
 This course may give information new to you or simply serve to connect ideas to fit applications to the appropriate places in the school year.